-Figure 8 gives the optimal policy simulations for a different type of tipping point, namely one that leads to a higher effect of global warming on damages instead of increased temperature sensitivity.
+Figure 8 shows the optimal policy simulations for a different type of tipping point, namely one that leads to a higher effect of global warming on damages instead of increased temperature sensitivity.
 We assume that the size of the economy drops on average by 2.5% once this tipping point occurs.
 The initial hazard of this tip at initial temperature is 0.01, which implies an expected arrival time of 100 years.
-For each increase in temperature by 1 $^{o}C$ , the hazard rate is assumed to rise by 0.01.
-Hence, at 3 $^{o}C$ the hazard is 0.03 and the mean arrival time for the tipping point goes down to 33 years.
+For each increase in temperature by 1 ^{o}C , the hazard rate is assumed to rise by 0.01.
+Hence, at 3 ^{o}C the hazard is 0.03 and the mean arrival time for the tipping point goes down to 33 years.
 This economic tipping point is thus expected to occur more rapidly than the climate tipping point.
-The most striking feature is that for this tipping point, the initial carbon price is much higher than in the benchmark, i.e., 85/tC instead of 44\$/tC, but that the mean and median paths of the optimal carbon price corrected for growth of the economy fall strongly over time.
+The most striking feature is that for this tipping point, the initial carbon price is much higher than in the benchmark, i.e., 85\$/tC instead of 44\$/tC, but that the mean and median paths of the optimal carbon price corrected for growth of the economy fall strongly over time.
 The blue line indicates a sample run where the tipping point occurs at the end of the century.
 At that time, the carbon price drops down instantaneously and, as a result, the mitigation rate drops down at that time too.
 The intuition behind this drop is obvious: initially, a large fraction of the carbon price is reflecting the urgency of preventing the tipping point.
 A higher carbon price leads to more mitigation efforts and therefore a lower probability of the tipping.
 But when despite these additional abatement efforts, the system tips eventually, there are no further tipping points to prevent.
 Moreover, after the tip has occurred the economy is smaller because of the sudden increase in damages.
 The social costs of carbon are proportional to output, which is another factor behind the drop in the SCC after the damage catastrophe occurs.
+Another way of saying this is that the stochastic discount factor is higher in this case, which implies both a higher initial SCC and a slower growth rate.
 The benefit of carbon reduction after the tip is the same as the benefit in the benchmark model without the tipping point for the same level of output.

-This is an important point: a tipping point in the climate system that speeds up warming or leads to a slower decay of carbon emissions has very different implications than a tipping point that directly affects the economy.
-In the former case abatement efforts can be higher before the tip to prevent tipping, but when the system tips eventually abatement efforts jump up even further since one unit of emissions now leads to more global warming.
+This is an important point: a tipping point in the climate system that speeds up warming or leads to a slower decay of carbon emissions has very different implications than a tipping point that directly damages economic production.
+In the case of a climatic tipping point abatement efforts can be higher before the tip to prevent tipping, but when the system tips eventually abatement efforts jump up even further since one unit of emissions now leads to more global warming.
 The expected growth adjusted carbon price is therefore growing faster than economic growth.
-In the latter case if an economic tipping point, abatement efforts before tipping are also higher than in the absence of a tipping point to prevent tipping, but once the damage tipping point has happened, the economy is actually smaller in the future and the carbon price jumps down since damages are still proportional to the economy.
+In the case of an economic tipping point, abatement efforts before tipping are also higher than in the absence of a tipping point to prevent tipping, but once the damage tipping point has happened, the economy is actually smaller in the future and the carbon price jumps down since damages are still proportional to the economy.